top of page

 OUR HISTORY

-Country music’s most revered performers have entertained at the ball throughout its 49-year history, including Tammy Wynette, Johnny Cash, Willie Nelson, George Strait, Waylon Jennings, Brooks & Dunn, Clint Black, Dwight Yoakam, Big & Rich, Toby Keith, Sugarland, Brad Paisley, Cole Swindell, and Dierks Bentley.
+Country music’s most revered performers have entertained at the ball throughout its 50-year history, including Tammy Wynette, Johnny Cash, Willie Nelson, George Strait, Waylon Jennings, Brooks & Dunn, Clint Black, Dwight Yoakam, Big & Rich, Toby Keith, Sugarland, Brad Paisley, and Dierks Bentley, Shania Twain, and Carrie Underwood.

 While some might be hand-wringing at the prospect of continuing a legacy of ensuring more cancer research dollars are spent in Dallas than anywhere else in the country, they probably aren’t familiar with the members of the Cattle Baron’s Ball.
 Fortunately, the Cattle Baron’s Ball Committee is not comprised of the faint-of-heart – as evidenced by the fact that the CBB is the largest single-night fundraiser in the nation for cancer research through the American Cancer Society.
-To date, the ball has generated over $93 million in only 49 years.
+To date, the ball has generated over $105 million in only 51 years, the majority of which stays right here in North Texas.

 our-cause-cbb_Sepia.jpg